bryanoliveira/sliding-puzzles-gym/README.md

 ## Environment Details

 ![Modalities](docs/modalities.png)
+> <b>Different observation modalities in SPGym.</b> Each modality presents a unique challenge for representation learning.
+The four presented observations represent the same latent puzzle state.
+Currently, text overlay modalities are not available.

 - **Observation Space**: There are multiple available observation spaces, including raw (the 2D state array), onehot (the state array one-hot encoded in 1D), and image (an image overlayed on top of the puzzle).
 - **Action Space**: The action space is discrete, with four possible actions: 0 (up), 1 (down), 2 (left), 3 (right).
 Other integers are allowed but are treated as no-op.